 Skip to main content

-For more information on graduation including a full schedule and FAQs, please visit the University of Hull Graduation page.
+For more information, a full schedule, and FAQs, visit the University of Hull Graduation page

 "I'm very proud of myself because I'm French, and I succeeded.
 It's a great achievement on the personal side to be able to graduate with a Creative Writing Masters degree in English."